symfony-cmf/Routing/README.md

 standalone projects.
 We also provide a [Symfony2 bundle](https://github.com/symfony-cmf/RoutingExtraBundle).

 This component provides a *chain router* that can chain several RouterInterface instances one after the other.
-It uses a list of routers that it tries by priority to match and generate routes.
+It uses a list of routers, ordered by a priority value, the higher the priority number the earlier that router is asked to match respectivly generate routes.
 One of the routers in that chain can of course be the Symfony2 router instance so you can still use the standard way for some of your routes.

 Additionally, this component is meant to provide useful router implementations.
 Currently, there is the *DoctrineRouter* that routes based on doctrine database